First Home Scheme

 How do I apply for the First Home Scheme?

 You apply online for the First Home Scheme.
-If you cannot apply online or need help filling out the form, contact the FHS and they will help with this.
+If you cannot apply online or need help filling out the form, contact the FHS and they will help you.

 There are a number of steps to the FHS process: